 [*Processing snapshot takes around 1 min per GB]

 Once the droplet processing is completed, do not forget to Power ON the droplet by toggling the power button available in the droplet console.
-You can also visit the Power tab available in Droplet to turn on the droplet.
+You can also visit the Power tab in Droplet to turn on the droplet.

 - Change Ownership